jaantollander/masters-thesis/content/30_jobstats.md

 Indexing starts from zero.
 For example, we have targets such as `scratch-MDT0000`, `scratch-OST000f`, and `scratch-OST0023`.

-After the `job_stats:` line, we have a list of entries for workloads that have performed file system operations on the target.
+After the `job_stats` line, we have a list of entries for workloads that have performed file system operations on the target.
-Each *entry* is denoted by dash `-` and contains `job_id` identifier, `snapshot_time` and various operations with statistics.
+Each *entry* is denoted by dash `-` and contains the entry identifier (`job_id`), *snapshot time* (`snapshot_time`) and various operations with statistics.

-The value in `snapshot_time` field contains a timestamp as a Unix epoch when the statistics of one of the operations was last updated.
+The value of snapshot time is a timestamp as a Unix epoch when the statistics of one of the operations was last updated.
 *Unix epoch* is the standard way of representing time in Unix systems.
 It measures time as the number of seconds that has elapsed since 00:00:00 UTC on 1 January 1970, exluding leap seconds.